-A part of the United Kingdom, Wales is located on the Great Britain island.
+A part of the United Kingdom, Wales is located on the island of Great Britain.
 England lies to the east of Wales.
 The country is famous for its numerous cultural attractions that include chapels, cathedrals, museums, castles, heritage villages, heritage railways, etc. Some of these attractions are free while others permit entry upon buying tickets.
 Statista provides a list of the most popular free attractions in Wales.
 They are as follows:

 10. Cwmcarn Forest Drive And Visitor Center

 The Cwmcarn Forest is a recreational area that has a lot to offer to visitors of all ages.
 People meet at the visitor center, stock up on refreshments, and learn about exploring the area.
 A cafe at the location allows visitors to enjoy meals and snacks of their choice.
 The forest hosts a number of trails.
 It offers activities like fishing, mountain biking, and walking.
 Nature and wildlife lovers can enjoy the beautiful scenery and observe the local wildlife of the forest.

 9. St Davids Cathedral

 The ninth most popular free attraction in Wales is located in St Davids, Pembrokeshire.
 The St Davids Cathedral is named after the patron saint of Wales, St Davids.
 He was the founder of a strict monastic community and the most influential clergyman in the region during the ‘Age of Saints.’
 St Davids was visited by numerous royals and other powerful personalities in the ancient times like William the Conqueror.
 Although a church has existed in the area since the ancient times, the cathedral that exists today was begun in 1181 and completed soon after that.
 It was also modified and renovated several times over the centuries.
 Today, the St Davids Cathedral is a popular tourist attraction in Wales and is visited by thousands of pilgrims and tourists alike.